ibbles/LearningUnreal/Main Tool Bar.md

 The Platforms menu is used to package the project into an executable.

+# Settings

 At the end of the Main Tool Bar is the settings menu.
 Gives quick access to some of the [[Project Settings]].

+Allow Translucent Selection must be enabled in order to select translucent objects.
+It something can't be selected in the [[Level Viewport]] then check this setting.

 # References